RV Air Conditioner Repair and Troubleshooting Guide

 Troubleshooting Tips

-• Test the RVs power supply.
-Plug an appliance into a 110v outlet in the RV to see if it works.
+• Test the RVs power supply: Plug an appliance into a 110v outlet in the RV to see if it works.
 If it works, then the power coming into your vehicle is fine.

-• Check the breakers.
-If your RV is receiving power, next, we need to check the breakers.
-It’s not uncommon for a breaker to trip in the RV and cause the A/C to stop working.
+• Check the breakers: If your RV is receiving power, next, we need to check the breakers.
+It’s not uncommon for a breaker to trip in the RV and cause the AC to stop working.

-• Check the transfer switch.
-If your unit powers on with shore power but not while using a generator, it could be a bad transfer switch.
+• Check the transfer switch: If your unit powers on with shore power but not while using a generator, it could be a bad transfer switch.

 If everything checks out, it’s time to call a qualified professional to service your air conditioner.